-A personal injury can have very negative consequences on your life, from physical limitations to extreme financial burdens.
-As a result, it is very important that you move quickly with any potential personal injury lawsuit.
-Otherwise, you might run the risk of missing the time limit on submitting your claim, which can obviously put you in quite a bind.
+A serious injury can affect your life in a variety of different ways, from physical limitations to extreme financial burdens to emotional hardship.
+With that in mind, it’s important that you move quickly with any potential personal injury lawsuit.
+Otherwise, you might run the risk of missing the time limit for submitting your claim which can put you in quite a bind.

 What Is the Statute of Limitations?

-Anyone who has watched a police procedural on television has heard of the statute of limitations, but what exactly is it?
-When it comes to filing lawsuits, the statute is essentially the deadline before which the lawsuit must be filed.
-Any lawsuits submitted after this deadline will most likely be dismissed outright, though there are some ways you can extend a statute of limitations.
+We’ve all heard the term “statute of limitations” on our favorite crime drama TV shows, but what exactly does it mean?
+When it comes to filing lawsuits, the statute of limitations is essentially the deadline by which the lawsuit must be filed.
+Any lawsuits submitted after this deadline will most likely be dismissed outright without the opportunity to ever recover damages, though there are situations in which a statute of limitations can be extended.

-When it comes to personal injury cases specifically, the statute of limitations will typically run starting from the day on which you suffered the injury.
-In New Jersey, this period lasts two years.
-Any case submitted after this two-year window will be thrown out of court.
+When it comes to personal injury cases, the statute of limitations will typically begin on the day you were injured.
+In New Jersey, this period lasts two years, and cases submitted after this two-year window will be thrown out of court.

-The best bet to avoid running afoul of the statute of limitations is to file your personal injury lawsuit as early as possible.
-Of course, in most cases, this is often easier said than done, and if you are struggling with painful rehabilitation or feel overwhelmed with sudden financial pressures, you need to get in touch with a professional attorney.
+The best bet to avoid letting the statute of limitations pass you by is to file your personal injury lawsuit as early as possible.
+Of course, in most cases, this is easier said than done, and if you are struggling with painful rehabilitation or feel overwhelmed with sudden financial pressures, you need to get in touch with a professional attorney.

-Peter Davis & Associates has specifically been working on behalf of personal injury victims for a very long time, and we want to be the ones to help you.
-So for any further information on what it takes to file a personal injury lawsuit, contact one of our representatives directly for help.
+Peter N. Davis & Associates has been advocating on behalf of personal injury victims for over three decades, and we want to be the ones by your side in this difficult time.
+For any further information on what it takes to file a personal injury lawsuit, contact one of our representatives today for your free consultation.